 Fukuoka hosts over 2 million international visitors per year, with the majority coming from China and South Korea.
 Nearly 10,000 international students attend universities in/near Fukuoka annually.
 The city also helds around 200 international conferences annually.

-Sky Dream Fukuoka, situated in the western ward of Fukuoka City, was one of the largest Ferris wheels in the world at a height of 120 m.
+Sky Dream Fukuoka (located in the city's western ward) is one of the largest Ferris wheels in the world at a height of 120 m (394 ft).
 Fukuoka Castle is situated adjacent to Ohori Park in Maizuru Park and features the remaining stone ramparts and walls left after a devastating fire during upheaval of Meiji Restoration.
 It has been preserved together with some reconstructed concrete towers constructed during 1950s-1960s, when there was a trend to rebuild damaged castles as attractions for tourists. Ōhori Park is the location of one of the major art galleries in Fukuoka City.
 A newly opened Kyushu National Museum is found in nearby Dazaifu.

 The Fukuoka cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Fukuoka, Japan.

 If you lose the Fukuoka location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.

 Port Fukuoka cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Fukuoka, Japan.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.